AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 # Optional Genes of Interest (GOI) Analysis

-This directory includes a genes of interest analysis workflow that can help users evaluate values specific to a list of genes against the rest of a sample dataset.
+This directory includes a genes of interest analysis workflow to help users evaluate expression of a specific list of genes in a sample dataset.

 **The genes of interest (GOI) analysis workflow cannot be implemented until after users have successfully run the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file.**